Professor of Clinical Pharmacy

-- Clinical research in in vivo phenotyping studies, methodology evaluation, and utility of limited sampling strategies.
+- Experience in clinical research of in vivo phenotyping studies, methodology evaluation, and utility of limited sampling strategies.

 - Yang et al. (2019) Midazolam limited sampling strategy with a population pharmacokinetic approach to simultaneously estimate cytochrome P450 (CYP) 3A constitutive, inhibition, and induction/activation conditions in healthy adults.
 Journal of Clinical Pharmacology 59(11):1495-1504